ivangeevo/tough_environment/## CHANGELOG.md

+# 0.7.2 Alpha
++ Fixed a bug where netherrack was still a falling block, but lacked proper block updates and that's why I didn't notice it earlier.

 # 0.7.1 Alpha
 + Fixed a critical bug and removed the ability to make blocks falling per dimension & removed falling netherrack.
 This will be pushed back for a later update.